President-saad/COVID19-Data-Analysis/README.md

-# COVID-19 Data Analysis
+# COVID-19 Global Data Analysis Dashboard

 ## Overview
-Analysis of global COVID-19 data using Python, Pandas and Matplotlib to uncover trends in cases, deaths and recoveries worldwide.
+A comprehensive analysis of global COVID-19 data using Python, Pandas, Matplotlib and Power BI to uncover case trends, death rates, recovery patterns and continental impact across 209 countries and territories.

 ## Tools Used
 - Python
 - Pandas
 - Matplotlib
+- Power BI
 - JupyterLab

 ## Questions Answered
-- Which country had the most cases?
+- Which countries had the most COVID-19 cases?
+- Which countries had the highest death rates?
+- Which countries had the best recovery rates?
 - Which continent was most affected?
-- What was the total worldwide death toll?
-- How did cases grow over time?
+- How fast did cases grow month by month?
+- Which countries had the most active cases?
-- Which country had the highest death rate?
+- What was the global death and recovery rate?

 ## Key Findings

+### Global Summary
+- Total worldwide cases reached 19,169,166 across
+  209 countries and territories.
+- Global death rate was 3.72% meaning 713,007
+  people lost their lives.
+- Global recovery rate was 62.97% with 12,070,191
+  people recovering.

+### Top Affected Countries
-- The USA had the most COVID-19 cases worldwide with 5,032,179 total cases, followed by Brazil (2,917,562) and India (2,025,409).
+- The USA had the most cases with 5,032,179 followed by Brazil with 2,917,562 and India with 2,025,409.

-- The USA also led in total deaths with 162,804 deaths, followed by Brazil (98,644) and Mexico (50,517).
+- The USA also led in total deaths with 162,804 followed by Brazil with 98,644 and Mexico with 50,517.

+### Death Rate Analysis
+- Yemen had the highest death rate at 28.73% despite having only 1,768 total cases suggesting severe healthcare limitations.
+- France had the second highest death rate at 15.49% followed by UK at 15.06%.
+- Europe had the highest continental death rate at 6.88% significantly higher than other continents.

+### Recovery Rate Analysis
+- New Zealand had the best recovery rate at 97.13% showing exceptional pandemic management.
+- Qatar came second at 97.09% followed by Malaysia at 96.40%.
+- Australia/Oceania had the lowest continental
+  death rate at just 1.29%.

+### Active Cases
+- The USA had the most active cases with 2,292,707 unresolved cases followed by Brazil with 771,258.
+- Colombia ranked 5th in active cases despite not being in the top 5 for total cases.

+### Continental Breakdown
-- North America was the most affected continent with 5,919,209 total cases, followed by Asia (4,689,794) and South America (4,543,273).
+- North America had the most cases with 5,919,209 followed by Asia with 4,689,794.

-- Worldwide there were 19,169,166 total cases,
-  713,007 deaths and 12,070,191 recoveries.

-- Cases grew rapidly from 555 confirmed cases on January 22 2020 to over 16,480,485 by July 27 2020
-  showing exponential growth over 6 months.

-- Yemen had the highest death rate at 28.73% despite having fewer total cases, suggesting severe healthcare limitations during the pandemic.
+- Europe had the highest death rate at 6.88% despite having fewer total cases than North America.
+- Africa had surprisingly low cases at 1,011,867 possibly due to limited testing capacity.

+### Monthly Growth Rate
+- February 2020 saw the fastest growth rate at
+  4,216% as the virus spread globally from China.
+- Growth rate slowed from 604% in April to 47% in July showing early containment efforts.

 ## Dataset Source
 Kaggle - Corona Virus Report
+kaggle.com/datasets/imdevskp/corona-virus-report